Today I’m sharing 37 fall sensory bins for toddlers and preschoolers.

 We are winding down our summer and turning our thoughts towards cooler weather and back-to-school time.

 That means Fall sensory bins!

 It has long been known that sensory play promotes early childhood development.

-Sensory play helps a child learn and then integrate the five senses: smell, touch, sight, hearing and taste.
-This encourages exploration and promotes creativity.
+Sensory play helps a child learn and then integrate the five senses: smell, touch, sight, hearing, and taste.

 Research has demonstrated that sensory play promotes self-learning and impacts a child’s behavior and personality.